vinhsuhi/Orbit-Diffusion/IEF/README.md

 # OrbDiff for ETFlow
 Implementation of **OrbDiff** adapted for [Equivariant Flow Matching for Molecule Conformer Generation](https://arxiv.org/abs/2410.22388).

 ---

 ### 🚀 Dependencies and Setup
 Please refer to the original [ETFlow repository](https://github.com/shenoynikhil/ETFlow).

 ### 📦 Training Data
 Training data preparation follows the same process as described in the [ETFlow repository](https://github.com/shenoynikhil/ETFlow).

 ### 🔧 Training
 Please make sure you have exported `DATA_DIR` in the previous step.
+This implementation fine-tunes the pre-trained ETFlow model.
+Please download the pre-trained checkpoint `qm9-o3.ckpt` from [Zenodo](https://zenodo.org/records/14226681) and place it in the `./pretrained` directory.
 To train the model, run:

 ```
 bash run.sh configs/qm9-o3.yaml <training-mode> [<number-of-rotation> <number-of-permutation>]
 ```

 - `training-mode`: `baseline` (without OrbDiff) or `ief` (with OrbDiff)